 Reducing Application Friction

 Now, let’s talk about making it easy for candidates to apply.
 Remove the hurdles, and you’ll see more quality applications.
+If you’re wondering why job adverts get no applications despite strong visibility, the application process itself is often the culprit.

 Simplifying the Application Process